How Do I Find Which Career is Right For Me?

 The Pattern

-By the time youth reach ages 18-25, there’s pressure from their peers, their counselors, their parents, and themselves to figure out what they want to do for the rest of their life.
+By the time youth reach ages 18-25, there’s pressure from peers, counselors, parents, and themselves to figure out what they want to do for the rest of their life.
 For those who are unsure, many do what’s expected of them and choose a university program, often general studies; or, they start working low wage jobs just to make money now and delay their career plans.

 Does this sound familiar?